mhultjavad24/nutricost-api/README.md

-# Recipe API
+# Nutricost API

-A FastAPI backend for managing recipes and ingredients
+A python backend for managing recipes and ingredients

 ## Features